Binance Market Update (2022-08-27)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FLUX, AVA, and LUNC, up by 18%, 10%, and 7%, respectively.
+Market outperformers include BICO, FLUX, and AVA, up by 17%, 9%, and 9%, respectively.

 Top stories of the day: